Copper Kings

-The Copper Kings were the three industrialists Marcus Daly, William A. Clark, and F. Augustus Heinze.
-They were known for the epic battles fought in Butte, Montana, and the surrounding region, during the Gilded Age, over control of the local copper mining industry, the fight that had ramifications for not only Montana, but the United States as a whole.
+The Copper Kings were industrialists Marcus Daly, William A. Clark, James Andrew Murray and F. Augustus Heinze.
+They were known for their struggles over control of the local copper mining industry in Butte, Montana, and the surrounding region, during the Gilded Age.

-The battles between Clark, Daly, and Heinze, and later between just Heinze and industrialist financiers William Rockefeller and Henry H. Rogers are a large chapter in Montana history.
-Eventually, Daly’s original company, known as Anaconda Copper emerged as a monopoly, expanding into the fourth largest company in the world by the late 1920s.
+The battles between Clark, Daly, Murray and Heinze, and later between just Heinze and industrialist financiers William Rockefeller and Henry H. Rogers are a large chapter in Montana history.
+Eventually, Daly's original company, known as Anaconda Copper emerged as a monopoly, expanding into the fourth largest company in the world by the late 1920s.

 History

 While the cost of smelting the complex copper-bearing ore was high, after the American Civil War, investors like William Andrews Clark and Andrew Jackson Davis began to develop Butte's mines and erect mills to extract the silver and gold.
 The riches in the hills made Davis Montana's first millionaire.

 By 1876, Butte had become a prosperous silver camp with over 1,000 inhabitants.
 Marcus Daly arrived that year representing the Walker brothers, entrepreneurs from Salt Lake City.
 His mission was to inspect the Alice Mine for possible purchase by the brothers.
 Daly purchased the mine and successfully managed it for the Walkers.
 The town of Walkerville, which still overlooks the city of Butte, sprang up around the mine and other mines in the area.

 In 1880, Daly sold his interest in the Walkers' properties and bought the Anaconda Mine.
 He did so with investment money from several San Francisco capitalists, including James Ben Ali Haggin, Lloyd Tevis, and George Hearst (the father of media mogul William Randolph Hearst).
 The area attracted other investors from Denver and points east.
 It wasn't long before capitalists from New York City and Boston bought into the huge potential of the area.

 During the 1880s, copper mining came into the forefront and Butte became the world's greatest copper producer.
 The Utah and Northern Railway came to the area in 1881.